The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program

 • Tonga

 If you can't create an account, you won't be able to build a stash of Velocity points.
-As such, the redemptions discussed in this post will only benefit a small segment of AwardWallet readers.
+As such, the redemptions discussed in this post will only benefit a segment of AwardWallet readers.

 Virgin Australia's partner airlines